sematext/logsene-aws-lambda-cloudwatch/README.md

 At the next step, you'd configure the function itself.
 First you give it a name:
 ![name](https://raw.githubusercontent.com/sematext/logsene-aws-lambda-cloudwatch/master/img/name.png)

 Then you have to specify the code.
-Which is when you'd need to clone this repository.

 ###Add the code to your Lambda function
 First you'd need to clone this repository: